Los Angeles Gun Crime Lawyers

 - An individual placed on two involuntary psychiatric holds in a year is banned from owning a firearm for life.

 California Penal Code 29810 mandates that people convicted of the requisite crimes must relinquish their firearms to authorities.
-Also, if you are prohibited from owning a gun, you are also prohibited from owning ammunition, and even magazines.
+Also, if you are prohibited from owning a gun, you are also prohibited from owning ammunition and even magazines.

 Some common gun charges in California include:

-Possession of an Illegal Weapon or Banned Accessories: If an individual is found to be in possession of a variety of banned weapons and accessories such as stun guns, assault weapons, large-capacity magazines, armor-piercing rounds, and silencers, he can have gun charges brought against him.
+- Possession of an Illegal Weapon or Banned Accessories: If an individual is found to be in possession of a variety of banned weapons and accessories such as stun guns, assault weapons, large-capacity magazines, armor-piercing rounds, and silencers, he can have gun charges brought against him.

-Barred Individuals Being in Possession of Firearms: Convicted felons, individuals convicted of certain misdemeanors, and persons addicted to narcotics are not allowed to own, possess, purchase, or receive guns in the state of California.
+- Barred Individuals Being in Possession of Firearms: Convicted felons, individuals convicted of certain misdemeanors, and persons addicted to narcotics are not allowed to own, possess, purchase, or receive guns in the state of California.

-Assault with a Firearm: Any attempt to injure someone with a firearm is considered assault, regardless of whether an injury is inflicted or not.
+- Assault with a Firearm: Any attempt to injure someone with a firearm is considered assault, regardless of whether an injury is inflicted or not.

-Shooting at Dwellings: It is a violation of the law to shoot at or near buildings or vehicles.
-The individual firing the gun, and any person found aiding and abetting the shooter, can be charged.
+- Shooting at Dwellings: It is a violation of the law to shoot at or near buildings or vehicles.
+The individual firing the gun and any person found aiding and abetting the shooter can be charged.
 Different penalties will apply depending on whether the building or vehicle was occupied at the time of the shooting.

 Consequences of a Conviction

 California is famously one of the strictest states when it comes to gun possession, and the penalties are just as thorough and harsh.
 Most gun crimes are either wobblers or felonies, meaning you could automatically lose your right to possess a gun for the rest of your life upon conviction.
-But certain misdemeanor convictions can also result in a ban of up to 10 years, such as with domestic violence, brandishing a weapon, and assault.
+But certain misdemeanor convictions can also result in a ban of up to 10 years, such as for domestic violence, brandishing a weapon, and assault.

 For brandishing a weapon, possessing an unlicensed or illegal firearm, and carrying a concealed weapon, a defendant can face: